mixcode/rpgmv-savetool/README.md

 * copy all save files to a single archive file
 ```
-# use -k to keep gaps between save numbers
+# use -k to keep gaps between save slot numbers
 rpgmv-savetool cp -k ./ backup_all.rpgarch

 # show contents of the backup file
 rpgmv-savetool ls backup_all.rpgarch
 ```

-* show contents of the archive fiel

 * copy save 1, 3, 5 to a backup file's save slot #11, 12, 13
 ```